bevyengine/bevy/_release-content/release-notes/partial_bindless_metal.md

 ---

 In an ideal world, Bevy users could write a single application and ship it everywhere, with every last one of the messy cross-platform differences beautifully abstracted away.

-That can be a bit hard though.
-In this particular case, we found that rendering complex scenes on Mac and iOS was markedly slower than it should have been.
+However, users were reporting that rendering complex scenes on Mac and iOS was markedly slower than on comparable hardware.

-Looking into it, the lack of bindless rendering support was to blame.
+The reason for this was straightforward enough: no bindless rendering support.
 Bindless rendering is how modern engines handle scenes with many different materials efficiently: shaders index into shared pools of textures and buffers rather than rebinding them per draw call.

 Both Metal (Apple's GPU API) and DX12 (a Windows graphics API) have partial bindless support: